 College of Nursing

 Upon successful completion of the online RN to BSN program and the National Licensure Examination (NCLEX), baccalaureate-prepared nurses are able to choose from a wide variety of practice settings.
-Additionally, unlike graduates prepared with an associate’s degree in Nursing, baccalaureate-prepared nurses are able to pursue advanced degrees in nursing, including programs that prepare them for careers as adult or pediatric nurse practitioners, clinical nurse specialists, nurse midwives or certified nurse anesthetists.
-Doctorate-level education is also possible for Bachelor’s prepared nurses who wish to pursue a PhD or DNP.
+Additionally, nurses who earn a bachelor’s degree are able to pursue advanced degrees in nursing, including programs that prepare them for careers as adult or pediatric nurse practitioners, clinical nurse specialists, nurse midwives or certified nurse anesthetists.
+Doctorate-level education is also possible for those with a BS in Nursing who wish to pursue a PhD or DNP.